squid-cache/squid-cache.github.io/Features/SmpScale.rst

 == Progress and Dependencies ==
  This constitutes how the Squid-3 maintainer sees the current work flowing towards SMP support.
 There are likely to be problems and unexpected things encountered at every turn.

+ http://www.squid-cache.org/Devel/papers/threading-notes.txt while old still contains a good and valid analysis of the SMP problems inside Squid which must be hurdled.

-We have broken the SMP requirements of Squid into a series of smaller work units and are trying to get them completed as spare time permits.
+We have broken the SMP requirements of Squid into a series of smaller work units and are trying to get the following completed as spare time permits.

- 1. The modularization of Squid code into logical work units suitable for SMP consideration.
+ 1. The modularization of Squid code into compact logical work units suitable for SMP consideration.
 Tracked as [[Features/SourceLayout]]

  2. Those resulting module libraries then need to be made fully Async [[Features/NativeAsyncCalls]] jobs.